greeniot/RaspberryPi-Basics-Sample/README.md

 ### HTTPS

 While a HTTPS request required much more effort compared to HTTP on the CC3200 Launchpad, NodeJS now does all the heavy lifting for us.
 We can basically replace each occurrance of `http` with `https` in the code sample above.
 In the following example we query [random.org](https://www.random.org/) for a uniformly distributed random integer from 1 to 100.
-We also output some meta data about the request, which gives us some insight into what is actually going on behind the scenes.
+We also output meta data about the request which gives us some insight into what is actually going on behind the scenes.

 ```js
 var https = require('https');